fresh2dev/argparse-tui/README.md

 # argparse-tui

-> Display your Python argparse CLI as a TUI.
+> Display your Python argparse parser in a TUI.

 | Links         |                                                      |
 |---------------|------------------------------------------------------|